Assistant Professor of Bioengineering

 by the World Molecular Imaging Society in 2018.
 George has co-authored more than 20 peer-reviewed publications, including a lead-authored article featured on the cover of Nature Materials.

 The Laboratory for Synthetic Macromolecular Assemblies focuses on the engineering of a class of protein assemblies named gas vesicles (GVs).
 GVs were discovered in certain photosynthetic microbes such as cyanobacteria, which express and assemble them inside cells to float to the surface of the water for maximal photosynthesis.
 The hollow nanoscale gas compartments of GVs rendered many interesting mechanical and material properties, and amazingly, many of these properties are tunable by the genetic sequence that encodes them.
 In the past few years, the research in the Shapiro Lab, including projects led by me and my colleagues, explored these properties and demonstrated the utilities of GVs as reporter genes for ultrasound imaging, MRI and optical coherence tomography.
 In addition, GVs can enable the spatial manipulating and control of cells through ways such as acoustic tweezer and inertial cavitation.
 These technologies opened up a new frontier of noninvasive imaging and control of genetically engineered cells in centimeter-deep tissue, and have the potential impact especially in cell-based therapies, which currently lack efficient methods to monitor and modulate cells after their infusion.

-The Laboratory for Structural Biomolecular Engineering will employ protein engineering, synthetic biology, chemical biology, and computational biology to understand the biochemistry and biophysics of these class of protein nanostructures, and to engineer novel biomedical applications based on their unique properties.
+The lab will employ multidisciplinary approaches in protein engineering, synthetic biology, chemical biology, and computational biology to understand the biophysics of these protein nanostructures and to engineer novel biomedical applications based on their unique properties.
 Current research includes several interrelated directions: